OpenOrienteering/OpenOrienteering.github.io/apps/mapper/index.md

 </a>
   * [Manual repository](https://github.com/OpenOrienteering/mapper-manual)
   * [Git repository](https://github.com/OpenOrienteering/mapper) containing the latest source code
+  * [Discussions](https://github.com/OpenOrienteering/mapper/discussions), a place to connect with other members of our user community
   * [Ticket system](https://github.com/OpenOrienteering/mapper/issues) showing tasks that have to be done, and the right place to report bugs
   * [Developer wiki](https://github.com/OpenOrienteering/mapper/wiki) for information about the code
-  * [Developer mailing list](https://lists.sourceforge.net/lists/listinfo/oorienteering-devel) for discussions (and introducing yourself).
-However, the ticket system is also a good place for discussion.